 What can I eat beniseed soup with?

-Beniseed soup great with rice or fufu dishes.
-For a low carb, nutritious, and very satisfying meal, eat your beniseed soup with cauliflower rice or low carb fufu dishes like Cauliflower Fufu or Cabbage Fufu.
+Beniseed soup goes well with rice or fufu dishes.
+For a low carb, nutritious, and very satisfying meal, enjoy your beniseed soup with cauliflower rice or low carb fufu dishes like Cauliflower Fufu or Cabbage Fufu.

 Expert tips when making beniseed soup